 The Company measures its cash equivalents, short-term investments and derivative financial instruments at fair value.
-The Company classifies its cash equivalents and short-term investments within Level 1 or Level 2 because the Company values these investments using quoted market prices or alternative pricing sources and models utilizing market observable in the Company's Level 1 financial assets is based on inputs that are directly or indirectly or indirectly observable in the market, including the readily-available pricing sources for the identical underlying security that may not be actively traded.
+The Company classifies its cash equivalents and short-term investments within Level 1 or Level 2 because the Company values these investments using quoted market prices or alternative pricing sources and models utilizing market observable inputs.
+The fair value of the Company's Level 1 financial assets is based on quoted market prices of the identical underlying security.
+The fair value of the Company's Level 2 financial assets is based on inputs that are directly or indirectly observable in the market, including the readily-available pricing sources for the identical underlying security that may not be actively traded.

-The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement
+The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.